 When you arrive in the Big Apple, the chaotic pace fills you with excitement as you work up an appetite exploring the city’s iconic landmarks.
 With literally hundreds, if not thousands, of options to choose from, finding the best places to eat in New York can be an overwhelming task.

 No clue where to begin searching for your next meal in New York?
 Check out this list of 10 popular restaurants for a dynamic list of options.
-If you want to make the restaurant your first stop, consider storing your travel bags in NY for a smooth transition from the airport or train station.
+If you want to make the restaurant your first stop before your NY Hotel, consider storing your travel bags in NY for a smooth transition from the airport or train station.

 The Best Places to Eat in New York